-When [CSRRW](#) is executed on an extended CSR in Legacy Mode:
+When 'CSRRW' is executed on an extended CSR in Integer Pointer Mode:

-- The register operand is an x register. - Only XLEN bits from the x source are written to the capability address field. - The tag and metadata are updated as specified in [Table 36](#). - Only XLEN bits are read from the capability address field, which are extended to MXLEN bits according to ([RISC-V, 2023](#)) (3.1.6.2.
+- The register operand is an x register. - Only XLEN bits from the x source are written to the capability address field. - The tag and metadata are updated as specified in [Table 37](#). - Only XLEN bits are read from the capability address field, which are extended to MXLEN bits according to ([RISC-V, 2023](#)) (3.1.6.2.
 Base ISA Control in mstatus Register) and are then written to the destination x register.

-When [CSRRW](#) is executed on an extended CSR in Capability Mode:
+When 'CSRRW' is executed on an extended CSR in Capability Pointer Mode:

-- The register operand is a c register. - The full capability in the c register source is written to the CSR. - The capability may require modification before the final written value is determined (see [Table 36](#)). - The full capability is written to destination c register.
+- The register operand is a c register. - The full capability in the c register source is written to the CSR. - The capability may require modification before the final written value is determined (see [Table 37](#)). - The full capability is written to destination c register.

-When an extended CSR is used with another CSR instruction ([CSRRWI](#), [CSRRC](#), [CSRCI](#), [CSRRS](#), [CSRRSI](#)):
+When an extended CSR is used with another CSR instruction ('CSRRWI', 'CSRRC', 'CSRCI', 'CSRRS', 'CSRRSI'):

-- The final address is calculated according to the standard RISC-V CSR rules (set bits, clear bits etc). - The final address is updated as specified in [Table 36](#) for an XLEN write. - XLEN bits are read from the capability address field and written to an output x register.
+- The final address is calculated according to the standard RISC-V CSR rules (set bits, clear bits etc). - The final address is updated as specified in [Table 37](#) for an XLEN write. - In Integer Pointer Mode, XLEN bits are read from the capability address field and written to an output x register.
+In Capability Pointer Mode, CLEN bits are read from the CSR and written to an output c register.